 Norpramin comes in tablet form and can be taken from one or more times per day.
 Your doctor may start you on a low dosage, and then increase your daily dosage as needed to manage your symptoms.
 It may take several weeks before you feel the full effects of this medication.
 You should take this medication each day as directed by your doctor, even if you feel better.

 - Your doctor can help you decide if the benefit of this medication outweighs the risk of using it.
 Antidepressants, including Norpramin, can cause suicidal thoughts and behavior in children, teens or young adults under the age of 24.

-- Tell your doctor if you are taking or have recently taken a MAO inhibitor.
+- Tell your doctor if you are taking or have recently taken a monoamine oxidase inhibitor (MAOI).
 You should not take Norpramin within two weeks of taking a MAO inhibitor.

-- If you have ever had a heart attack, you should not use Norpramin.
+- If you have ever had a heart attack, you should not use this medication.

 - If you have or have ever had a heart or blood disease of any type, or if a family member has died from a heart related condition.
 If you have glaucoma, an enlarged prostate, seizures, diabetes, an overactive thyroid or any type of liver or kidney disease, you should talk to your doctor before you take Norpramin.

 - You should also mention any serious reactions you have had to other similar medications.

 - If you are taking other prescription drugs or supplements, you should check with your doctor or pharmacist before taking Norpramin.
 This drug may interact with other medications or supplements, including MAOIs, antihistamines, antidepressants, antacids, sleeping pills, antipsychotics, high blood pressure medications, and more.

 - If you are pregnant or become pregnant while taking Norpramin, you should talk to your doctor about alternative treatments for depression.
 If taken during pregnancy or while breastfeeding Norpramin can cause problems in newborns.